-Students achieving a grade point ratio of 1.5 or less for any quarter will be placed on academic probation for the following quarter.
-Students on academic probation will not be permitted to schedule more than 14 quarter hours of credit for that quarter.
+Students achieving a grade point average of 1.5 or less for any quarter will be placed on academic probation for the following quarter provided their accumulative grade average does not fall below that required to remain enrolled.
+(See academic dismissal section below.)